John Ross (activist): Activism

+Upon his release from prison Ross resumed living in San Francisco and began organizing a San Francisco chapter of the Progressive Labor Party from a storefront in the Mission District.
+From there, he moved to Arcata, California, in the early 1970s.

+Writing

+Active as a journalist living and writing in Mexico from the mid-1980s, Ross moved full-time to Mexico City in the early 1990s, dedicating himself to his journalism and writing non-fiction books and poetry.

-A prolific journalist, Ross wrote many articles for San Francisco newspapers CounterPunch and Pacific News Service, and the Mexico City daily La Jornada.
-Since 1993, when Ross first broke the story in the Anderson Valley Advertiser, he regularly covered the Zapatista Army of National Liberation (also known as the EZLN or Zapatistas) rebellion in Chiapas, with articles appearing in both English and Spanish language news publications.
+A prolific journalist, Ross wrote many articles for San Francisco periodical CounterPunch and Pacific News Service, and the Mexico City daily La Jornada.
+Since 1993, when Ross first broke the story in the Anderson Valley Advertiser, he regularly covered the Zapatista Army of National Liberation (also known as the EZLN or Zapatistas) rebellion in Chiapas province, his articles appearing in both English and Spanish language news publications.

-Ross covered political corruption in Mexico and the United States, the effects of the North American Free Trade Agreement (NAFTA) on Mexico's subsistence agriculture, the Iraq War, and potential environmental threats from the introduction of genetically modified plants— in particular those utilizing genetic use restriction technology.
-His articles appeared in San Francisco Bay Guardian, The Nation, CounterPunch, The Progressive, La Jornada, and The Rag Blog.
+Ross covered political corruption in Mexico and the United States, the effects of the North American Free Trade Agreement (NAFTA), on Mexico's subsistence agriculture, and the Iraq War, and potential environmental threats from the introduction of genetically modified plants— in particular those utilizing genetic use restriction technology.
+His articles appeared in the San Francisco Bay Guardian, The Nation, CounterPunch, The Progressive, La Jornada, and The Rag Blog.